aurelia/documentation/English/docs.md

 <h3 id="logging"><a href="#logging">Logging</a></h3>

 Aurelia has a simple logging abstraction that the framework itself uses.
 By default it is a no-op.
 The configuration above shows how to install an appender which will take the log data and output it the console.
 You can also see how to set the log level.
-Options for this setting include: `none`, `error`, `warn`, `info` and `debug`.
+Values for the `logLevel` enumeration include: `none`, `error`, `warn`, `info` and `debug`.

 You can easily create your own appenders.
 Simply implement a class that matches the appender interface.
 The best way to see how to do this is to look at our own [console log appender's source](https://github.com/aurelia/logging-console/blob/master/src/index.js).

 <h3 id="plugins"><a href="#plugins">Plugins</a></h3>

-A _plugin_ is only a module with an exported `install` function.
-During startup Aurelia will load all plugin modules and call their `install` functions, passing to them the Aurelia instance so that they can configure the framework appropriately.
-Plugins can optionally return a `Promise` from their `install` function in order to perform asynchronous configuration tasks.
+A _plugin_ is only a module with an exported `configure` function.
+During startup Aurelia will load all plugin modules and call their `configure` functions, passing to them the Aurelia instance so that they can configure the framework appropriately.
+Plugins can optionally return a `Promise` from their `configure` function in order to perform asynchronous configuration tasks.
 When writing a plugin, be sure to explicitly supply all metadata, including a View Strategy for Custom Elements.

-In order to do configuration on your plugin from within the app you can specify a function as the second argument to the `install` function.
-Your plugin's install function can then execute that after your installation work is done.
-The consumer of your plugin would then write code like this:
+In order to do configuration on your plugin from within the app you can specify a function or object as the second argument to the `configure` function.
+Your plugin's install function can then use that after your installation work is done.
+The consumer of your plugin might write code like this:

 ```javascript
 aurelia.use.plugin('./path/to/plugin', config => { /* configuration work */ });